MetPX/sarracenia/doc/UPGRADING.rst

        *[same accept/reject sequence if any]*
        *[if none add accept .*]*

+**NOTICE** the option **source_from_exchange** is no longer used.
+Any message without a source will be fixed with a value starting with the exchange if xs_source_*, the option source or the broker username of the originating message.

 **NOTICE**: cache state file format changed and are mutually unintelligible between versions.
 During upgrade, old cache file will be ignored.
 This may cause some files to be accepted a second time.